Distance education in Chicago Public Schools in 1937: Analysis

 Superintendent Johnson gave the estimate that 315,000 students listened to the radio lessons, but also stated that it was "impossible to give an accurate check".
 Johnson received praise from university professors and other educators for his efforts related to remote instruction.

 A criticism of the format utilized was that some students found that the broadcasts, with their condensed time slots, moved at too fast a pace, resulting in these students missing crucial pieces of information.
 Another identified shortcoming was that there was not universal access to radios, resulting in some students being unable to listen to the broadcasts.
 Additionally, in houses that had multiple children of different grades but only one radio, conflicts had arisen when children had lessons that were aired in the same timeslot on different stations.
 The radio format was also viewed as inadequate at providing instruction to students who required greater attention or remediation.
 Some educators and analysts posited the possibility that "the pupils who benefited by the radio lessons [were likely] those who need them least [and] who would suffer least by curtailment of their classroom instruction".

+Some review articles later described these 1937 broadcasts as "the first large-scale 'radio school' experiment" (Foss, 2020), but an earlier American School of the Air educational program had begun nation-wide broadcasting in 1930 to an inaugural audience estimated at 1,500,000 pupils from 20,000 schools.